 One of the reasons we wanted a stroller wagon is because we have been taking a lot of outdoor walks at local farms.
 Plus it seems like a great item to have for summer beach trips!

-Radio Flyer created the Odyssey stroller wagon this past year (it was released November 2020), and we were lucky enough to receive one as part of a promotion they were running with a select group of bloggers.
-I’ve used a couple of other stroller wagons before, so I was excited to try out the Radio Flyer Odyssey to see how it compares.
+Radio Flyer created the Convertible Stroller Wagon this past year (it was released November 2020), and we were lucky enough to receive one as part of a promotion they were running with a select group of bloggers.
+I’ve used a couple of other stroller wagons before, so I was excited to try out the Radio Flyer Convertible Stroller Wagon (previously called the Odyssey) to see how it compares.
+Just an FYI- ours looks a little different because they have since updated it a bit and changed the name.
+When we got our wagon, it was called the Odyssey and came with a removable storage basket.
+This one no longer has the basket and has an updated handle style and colors to be this:

-Quick overview of the Radio Flyer Odyssey stroller wagon:
+Quick overview of the Radio Flyer stroller wagon:

 - Holds up to 120 pounds